tauri-apps/tauri/.changes/add-attribute-for-drag-region.md

 `data-tauri-drag-region-container`: children are also considered drag regions

-`data-tauri-drag-region-title`: the "drag region" maximizes window on double click (default when only `data-tauri-drag-region` is used)
+`data-tauri-drag-region-titlebar`: the "drag region" maximizes window on double click (default when only `data-tauri-drag-region` is used)

 `data-tauri-drag-region-interactive`: mark the "drag region" wouldn't prevent event to its children that interact-able, like button, input, etc. (check by "is property 'value' exists")